 Cost of Living

-The Migration Board decides how much you must have available for your study period.
-In 2016, the sum for each month of the ten-month academic year was 8 000 sek.
-(You require more if you are bringing family members.)
+The Migration Agency decides how much you must show that you have available for your study period.
+In 2023, the sum for each month of the ten-month academic year is 9450 sek.
+(You are required to show that you have more funds more if you are bringing family members.)

 The Study in Sweden website provides a monthly budget by way of example but it is worth noting that it is cheaper to live in Dalarna than it is to live in other parts of Sweden, such as the major cities; therefore, the amount Study in Sweden proposes will be more than enough for a student at Dalarna University.

 The Mecenat student card is a cost-free card that gives students in Sweden access to discounts on certain products and services.
 When you become a member of the Student Union, you can receive one of these cards: Mecenat.
 With this card, students receive discounts in many shops and businesses, as well as on trains and buses.
 Certain businesses offer student discounts: simply ask or look for signs stating Studentrabatt.